Protecting our Community

 Why your support matters

 For first responders and police officers, their work is more than just a duty—it’s a commitment to protecting and serving their community, especially in times of crisis.
 When disaster strikes, these individuals are often the first on the scene, risking their own safety to help others.
 But the storm’s aftermath doesn’t spare them from hardship.
-Many volunteer firefighters and officers face personal losses, damaged homes, and overwhelming challenges while still answering the call to serve.
+Many volunteer firefighters and officers face personal losses and overwhelming challenges while still answering the call to serve.

 Our funding helps ease this burden, providing the resources they need to recover and continue their vital work, ensuring they can focus on rebuilding their community without carrying the weight of their own struggles alone.